arryerhan/spotify-clone/README.md

 # spotify-clone

-I used Html Css Scss and JavaScript components for this project.
+This is my another project,it is a basic Spotify clone created as part of my coding journey, using HTML, CSS, and JavaScript.
+The project showcases my front-end web development skills through a responsive and user-friendly web application that allows music playback.
+I designed the interface with HTML and CSS, and implemented JavaScript for user interactions like play, pause, and next controls.
+Additionally, you gained experience with version control using Git and GitHub.

-# Features:
+#Features:
-- Responsive Design
+- Responsive Design: Adapts to various screen sizes.
-- Classified Design Component
+- Classified Design Components: Organized interface elements for clarity.
-- Simple User Interface
+- Simple User Interface: Intuitive controls for easy navigation.

 # Screenshot 01